slubold/slubold.github.io/index.md

 # News
+- October 20, 2021: We have posted an updated version of our paper "Consistently estimating network statistics with aggregated relational data" to arxiv.
 - June 17, 2021: Our pre-print on spectral goodness-of-fit tests for complete and partial network data is out today!
 Check out the [pre-print](https://arxiv.org/abs/2106.09702), [code](https://github.com/slubold/LS_Geometry), and [short summary](GOF_Summary.md).
 - February 16, 2021: I am [writing](LS_Geometry_Summary.md) a short summary of ''Identifying the latent space geometry of network models through analysis of curvature.''
 - December 18, 2020: We uploaded a pre-print of [Identifying the latent space geometry of network models through analysis of curvature](https://arxiv.org/abs/2012.10559).